Duyi-Wang/cesg.alibaba.deeprec.modelzoo.benchmark/README.md

    - Only benchmark gsteps/sec:
      - FP32
         ```
-        # Don't forget to enable DeepRec feature for DeepRec test.
+        # Don't forget to enable DeepRec feature for DeepRec test !!!!
         python train.py --steps 3000 --no_eval

+        # For DeepRec after enabling jemalloc.
+        LD_PRELOAD=./libjemalloc.so.2.5.1 python train.py --steps 3000 --no_eval
         ```
      - BF16 ***(only for DeepRec!!!)***
         ```
-        # Don't forget to enable DeepRec feature for DeepRec test.
+        # Don't forget to enable DeepRec feature for DeepRec test !!!!
         python train.py --steps 3000 --no_eval --bf16

+        # For DeepRec after enabling jemalloc.
+        LD_PRELOAD=./libjemalloc.so.2.5.1 python train.py --steps 3000 --no_eval --bf16
         ```
    - Benchmark ACC, AUC and gsteps/sec:
      - FP32
         ```
-        # Don't forget to enable DeepRec feature for DeepRec test.
+        # Don't forget to enable DeepRec feature for DeepRec test !!!!
         python train.py
         ```
      - BF16 ***(only for DeepRec!!!)***
         ```
-        # Don't forget to enable DeepRec feature for DeepRec test.
+        # Don't forget to enable DeepRec feature for DeepRec test !!!!
         python train.py --bf16
         ```